Thursday, March 5, 2026

 Utilitarianism is the root of all evil

 By utilitarianism I shall mean the same thing as hedonism or welfarism, to wit, the idea that there is some concept of welfare (or of ‘wellbeing’, ‘psychological happiness’, ‘pleasure’, ‘feeling good’, ‘valent experience’, etc.), which has ultimate moral importance.
+Here I include not only those who think only welfare has ultimate moral importance, but also whoever thinks more than one type of thing has ultimate moral importance, as long as welfare is allowed to take precedence over other concerns in at least some practical cases.

 Ultimate, or terminal, moral importance is to be contrasted with instrumental moral importance.
 As an example of instrumental moral importance, a concept similar to ‘welfare’ can be held to be instrumentally morally important in some theory such as the remainder of this paragraph.
 Suppose that it is ultimately morally valuable for humans to exercise their faculty of reasoning as much as possible, and suppose further that there is some level of suffering which makes it impossible to reason.
 Then it is morally important, although only for the sake of reason (and hence instrumentally), that humans should experience that level of suffering as little as possible.